AmyJiang1992/AACalculator/README.md

-<h2>AA Calculator</h2>
+<h2>AACalculator</h2>

-<p>This is an AA Calculator used for hang out with friends and make convinience for people to calculate the bill for sharing.</p>
+<p>This is a Calculator used for calculating the splited bill when you have multiple events with several friends.
+AA stands for “Algebraic Average” which means the share of the bill</p>

 <p>To use AACalculator, you need to first have Python environment, also install Python Excel package <a href="https://pypi.python.org/pypi/xlrd">xlrd</a>, <a href="https://pypi.python.org/pypi/xlwt">xlwt</a> and <a href="https://pypi.python.org/pypi/xlutils">xlutils</a>.</p>